datacamp/courses-introduction-to-r/chapter4.md

 There are two types of categorical variables: a **nominal categorical variable** and an **ordinal categorical variable**.

 A nominal variable is a categorical variable without an implied order.
 This means it is impossible to say that 'one is worth more than the other'.
-Think for example of the categorical variable `animals_vector`, with the categories `"Elephant", `"Giraffe"`, "Donkey"` and `"Horse"`.
+Think for example of the categorical variable `animals_vector`, with the categories `"Elephant"`, `"Giraffe"`, `"Donkey"` and `"Horse"`.
 Here, it is impossible to say one stands above or below the other.
 (Note: some of you might disagree ;-) ).

 In contrast, ordinal variables do have a natural ordering, consider for example the categorical variable `temperature_vector` with the categories: `"Low"`, `"Medium"` and `"High"`.
-Here it is obvious that `"Medium"` stand above `"Low"`, and `"High"` stands above `"Medium"`.
+Here it is obvious that `"Medium"` stands above `"Low"`, and `"High"` stands above `"Medium"`.

 *** =instructions